darknobre/HorizonGS/README.md

 - [ ] Support distributed training

 ## Training

-For training a single scene with the base model, modify the path and configurations in ```config/<method>/base_model.yaml``` accordingly and run it:
+For training a small scene like Block_small, first generate the config and then run it:

 ```
+# generate config, we have provided the config for all datasets in the config folder
+python preprocess/data_preprocess.py --config config/<dataset>/config.yaml

+# train coarse
+python train.py --config config/<dataset>/coarse.yaml

+# train fine
-python train.py --config config/<method>/base_model.yaml
+python train.py --config config/<dataset>/fine.yaml
 ```

-For training  a single scene with the lod model, modify the path and configurations in ```config/<method>/lod_model.yaml``` accordingly and run it:
+For training a large scene like Block_A, first generate the config and then run it:

 ```
+# generate config
+python preprocess/data_preprocess.py --config config/<dataset>/config.yaml

+# train coarse of each chunk
+python train.py --config config/<dataset>/coarse.yaml

+# train fine of each chunk
-python train.py --config config/<method>/lod_model.yaml
+python train.py --config config/<dataset>/fine.yaml

+# merge all chunks
+python merge.py -m <path to trained model> --config config/<dataset>/config.yaml
 ```

-This command will store the configuration file and log (with running-time code) into ```outputs/dataset_name/scene_name/cur_time``` automatically.

-In addition, we use [gsplat](https://docs.gsplat.studio/main/) to unify the rendering process of different Gaussians.
-Considering the adaptation for 2D-GS, we choose [gsplat version](https://github.com/FantasticOven2/gsplat.git) which supports 2DGS.

 ## Evaluation